mjgui/t-events-bot/bot_spec.md

 timeslots - view list of timeslots
 waittime - check the waiting time
 joinqueue - select a timeslot to queue for
-leavequeue - stop queueing for your current timeslots (with confirmation dialogue)
+leavequeue - stop queueing for your current timeslot (with confirmation dialogue)
 ticket - new command, prints out a message stating participant's timeslot and username
 about - view information about the bot
 help - get the list of commands